See a list of Psychology Programs by Clicking Here!

 Students interested in the field of psychology will want to at least pursue a bachelor's degree as most entry level positions require a minimum of four years of study.
 Those wishing to treat patients will want to pursue a doctorate as one is required in order to do clinical work.
 Psychologists can specialize in one of the many sub-fields that comprise the field of psychology.
 Classes for a degree in psychology may include:

 - Human Memory

 - Mind and Cognition

-Specialization in psychology is typically earned at the postgraduate level, where a student may choose to focus on one of the many varying aspects the field has to offer.
+Specializations are typically earned at the postgraduate level.
+Graduate-level courses allow students to narrowly focus on one of the many aspects the field has to offer.
 Individuals will pursue such specializations in order to narrow their area of expertise and increase their effectiveness in either research or clinical implementation.
-Some forms of specialization in psychology deal primarily with the forms of treatment and the types of patients one will encounter, whereas others are more research oriented and focus on theory and development.

 Psychologists typically work in schools, clinics, or are self employed, operating private practices.
 Some psychologists may work in hospitals in conjunction with physicians or in mental wards offering assistance to traumatized patients.
 A small percentage of psychologists work in research facilities in order to conduct studies and write reports based on findings.
 Typically the type of psychology one practices determines what work environment he or she will find herself in.

 All psychologists seeking certification or licensure will be required to fulfill certain prerequisites in order to complete the process.
 These may include supervised experience either before or after obtaining a doctoral degree, an internship, or residency program.

 School psychologists tend to have a year-long supervised internship program in order to be considered for license or certification.
 Psychologists must obtain licensure from their respective state and may wish to obtain specialization certification from the American Board of Professional Psychology (ABPP).

 Top Personality Traits of a Psychologist